Emergency medicine reform in Ukraine since 2016: General information

-Ukraine has a German-Franco model of emergency medical service, in which ambulances are staffed by physicians.
+Ukraine has a Franco-German model of emergency medical service, in which ambulances are staffed by physicians.
 Some ambulances are staffed by feldshers.
-In Ukraine, about one-third of staff positions on emergency medical teams are vacant.
-Young doctors do not frequently join EMS teams so the majority of doctors are those of pre-retirement age.
-There is a lack of ambulances and some are not fully equipped.
-Some brigades have staff without proper education.
+As of 2016, in Ukraine, about one-third of staff positions on emergency medical teams were vacant.
+Young doctors did not frequently join EMS teams so the majority of doctors were those of pre-retirement age.
+There was a lack of ambulances and some were not fully equipped.
+Some brigades had staff without proper education.

 UAZ-396295 (modification of UAZ-3962).
 Used in emergency medical services (EMS).
 Ukraine.

 The US faced a similar issue in the 1960s.
 The United States National Academy of Sciences published an influential report "Accidental Death and Disability: The Neglected Disease of Modern Society" in 1966.
 The report concluded that both the public and government were "insensitive to the magnitude of the problem of accidental death and injury" in the US.
 The standards to which an ambulance service were held were diverse and "often low" and "most ambulances used in this country are unsuitable, have incomplete... equipment, carry inadequate supplies and are manned by untrained attendants."
 The reforms inaugurated by the publication of "The White Paper" led to higher quality care provided on-scene and in transit by trained paramedics and EMTs.

 Active reforming of emergency medical care was initiated right after the appointment of Ulana Suprun as head of the Ministry of Healthcare of Ukraine.
-There are several main areas of this reform:
+There were several main areas of this reform: